Hydrodynamic description of direct photon spectra and elliptic flow in Pb+Pb collisions at LHC

-This differential equation can be solved in three cases: \begin{enumerate} \item The temperature depends only on $\tau$ and $\kappa$ can be temperature dependent: $T\equiv T(\tau)$, $\mathcal{T}(s)=1$, $\kappa\equiv\kappa(T)$. \item The coefficient of the derivative of $T$ in Eq.~\eqref{eq:temp_eq} is fixed to a constant, so the temperature can depend both on $\tau$ and $s$, and $\kappa$ is a temperature dependent function which is given in Ref.~\cite{Csorgo:2016ypf}. \item The temperature can depend on both $\tau$ and $s$, but $\kappa$ has to be independent from the temperature: $T(\tau,s)$, $\kappa=\textnormal{constant}$. \end{enumerate}
+This differential equation can be solved in three cases: \begin{enumerate} \item The temperature depends only on $\tau$ and $\kappa$ can be temperature dependent: $T\equiv T(\tau)$, $\mathcal{T}(s)=1$, $\kappa\equiv\kappa(T)$. \item The coefficient of the derivative of $T$ with respect to $\tau$ in Eq.(\ref{eq:temp_eq}) is fixed to a constant, so the temperature can depend both on $\tau$ and $s$, and $\kappa$ is a temperature dependent function which is given in Ref.~\cite{Csorgo:2016ypf}. \item The temperature can depend on both $\tau$ and $s$, but $\kappa$ has to be independent from the temperature: $T(\tau,s)$, $\kappa=\textnormal{constant}$. \end{enumerate}

-The first option has the benefit that it allows us to incorporate the lattice QCD EoS, e.g., that was published in Ref.~\cite{Borsanyi:2010cj} into our calculations.
-However, in this case, Eq.~\eqref{eq:temp_eq} allows only the $\tau$ dependence of the temperature, so there is no spatial decay of the temperature of the fireball.
-This case does not give a satisfactory description of the measured spectra of thermal radiation.
-We note that an implicit hydrodynamic solution was derived using a class of EoS that includes the lattice QCD EoS ~\cite{Csanad:2012hr}.
+The first option has the benefit that it allows us to incorporate the lattice QCD EoS (e.g. that was published in Ref.~\cite{Borsanyi:2010cj}) into our calculations.
+However, in this case, Eq.(\ref{eq:temp_eq}) allows only the $\tau$ dependence of the temperature, so there is no spatial decay of the temperature of the fireball.
+This case clearly contradicts the intuitive picture of the expanding and cooling fireball from heavy ion collisions and, indeed, does not give a satisfactory description of the measured spectra.
+However, we note that an implicit hydrodynamic solution considering spherical source was derived using a class of EoS that includes the lattice QCD EoS~\cite{Csanad:2012hr}.